 Kindergarten is just another step in your child’s long line of “first” experiences.
-The first time at school, the first day away from you, the first social interactions just to name a few.
+The first time at school, the first day away from you, and the first social interactions, to name a few.

 As an educator, it is my job to expose children to the greatest experiences possible within the confines of classroom learning.
 The following list is a compilation of what I feel are the most important aspects that should be covered during the kindergarten year.

 Top 13 Things Your Kid Should Know by the End of Kindergarten

 Most people would think that letter recognition, reading, and writing would top this list but for me, it’s all about getting children to see the world both literally and figuratively through their own unique lens which we call literacy.

 Literacy is defined as “The ability to read and write” but it’s so much more, it’s a way of thinking, communicating understanding the world around you.
 It’s one thing to be able to read a book or label cupboards or words, but it’s another level when children start making connections to their own lives and experiences.